nmstate/nmstate/README.md

 ## Development Environment

-nmstate uses `tox` to run unit tests and linters.
-Since nmstate uses the binary module PyGObject it also requires the build dependencies for it.
+Nmstate uses `tox` to run unit tests and linters.
+Since Nmstate uses the binary module PyGObject it also requires the build dependencies for it.

 ### RHEL 7.6